Juan Soto trade: The second trade

 On December 6, 2023, the San Diego Padres traded outfielder Juan Soto and outfielder Trent Grisham to the New York Yankees.
 In return, the Padres received right-handed pitchers Michael King, Jhony Brito, Randy Vásquez, and Drew Thorpe, along with catcher Kyle Higashioka.
 For the Yankees, acquiring Soto added a potent bat to their lineup.
 Soto's 2024 season was exceptional; he played in 157 games, achieving a .288 batting average, 41 home runs, and 109 RBIs.
 His performance was instrumental in leading the Yankees to their first World Series appearance since 2009, although they fell to the Los Angeles Dodgers in five games.
 On the Padres' side, the trade provided significant pitching depth.
 Michael King transitioned into a starting role, delivering a 2.95 ERA over 173 2/3 innings in 2024.
 His performance, alongside the acquisition of Dylan Cease—obtained by trading prospect Drew Thorpe—fortified the Padres' rotation and contributed to their competitive season.

 Despite Soto's outstanding individual performance, some analysts criticized the Yankees' decision to trade multiple controllable players for what ultimately became a one-year rental.
 The Padres, in contrast, were praised for acquiring long-term assets, leading some to view the trade as lopsided in favour of San Diego.
 At the conclusion of the 2024 MLB Season, Soto became a free agent, signing a 15 years, record-breaking, $765,000,000 deal to join the New York Mets, officially making the Yankees the "losers" of the Soto trade.
 The Yankees lost Juan Soto by a difference of 5 million dollars, causing outrage by the Yankees fanbase over Soto's "sworn" loyalty with the team.
-Josh Bell, who of which was involved in the original trade (WSH-SD), returned to Washington on a one-year, $6 million contract on January 5, 2025, further cementing that the Nationals are winners from this deal.
+Josh Bell, who of which was involved in the original trade, returned to Washington on a one-year, $6 million contract on January 5, 2025.